-also called rattails, are very widespread in the deep sea and can live to about 70 years, although others have ages in the 15 – 40-year range.
-Fecundity is moderately low, from a few thousand to 200,000 eggs, but some species do not spawn annually (Drazen, 2008).
-Age at maturity ranges from 3 to 40 years, with Popeye grenadiers maturing at 3 – 6 years, and Pacific grenadiers at 20 – 40 years (Devine et al. 2012).
-These life history features suggest they will be stressed by intense exploitation, even if not intended, as seen in the roughhead grenadier, Macrourus berglax (Devine, Baker, and Haedrich 2006).
-There are about 400 species in this group, most are caught as bycatch and are small or not edible so are either discarded or processed as fishmeal.
-A few of the larger species, with better quality meat, are targeted and their landings are recorded separately by FAO.
-The category, Grenadiers nei (not elsewhere included) encompasses those taken as bycatch as well as some targeted species not recorded separately, or some that were not recorded separately until relatively recently.

-Roundnose grenadier (Coryphenoides rupestris Gunnerus, 1765), is a benthopelagic species found along the continental slopes and the Mid-Atlantic Ridge of the North Atlantic Ocean.
-Haedrich et al. (2001) pointed out that important biological information for this species was not known until after 1975, when the fishery had begun to decline.
-This species reaches maturity at 9-11 years.
-Its fecundity, summarized by Allain (2001)ranges from 4000 to 68,000 eggs per female, with reproduction occurring primarily from May to November.
-It is not known whether this species reproduces every year or every other year (Allain, 2001).
-Estimates of longevity range up to 40 years (Atkinson, 1995).

-Russian trawlers first caught roundnose grenadiers as bycatch in their cod and redfish fisheries on the Canadian eastern slope (Atkinson, 1995).
-It was soon suggested, due to the high numbers and high quality of the fish, that a targeted fishery could be developed in the NW Atlantic and for examplethe Danish developed a fishery in the 1980s in the Skagerrak.
-The highest reported landings peaked in 1971 at 84,000 t, but declined steadily after 1975 (Fig.5). notedby which time Devine et al. (2006) noted that the steep drop in abundance would qualify C. rupestris as endangered under IUCN criteria.
-Both the FAO reported landings and Sea Around Us Project estimated total catches show fluctuations in the catch, and from 1986 to 2006 the reported catch was from 78 to 26% of the estimated unreported catch (Fig. 5).(Gibson et al., 2010) with discard rates of 28% in weight in the NE Atlantic.
-As the juveniles and adults co-exist within the same area, trawls catch small, non-marketable fish, which are discarded at sea (Pawlowski and Lorance, 2009) an agreement between the EU and Norway, since 2007 (ICES, 2016)., the values, which had paralleled each other during the early years of the fishery, were once again very close.
+Roundnose grenadier (Coryphenoides rupestris Gunnerus, 1765), is a benthic to benthopelagic species found along the continental slopes and the Mid-Atlantic Ridge of the North Atlantic Ocean typically at 400 – 1200 m depth.
+Russian trawlers first caught Roundnose grenadiers as bycatch in their cod and redfish fisheries on the Canadian eastern slope (Atkinson, 1995).
+It was soon suggested, due to the high numbers and high quality of the fish, that a targeted fishery could be developed in the North Atlantic, with the Danish, developing a fishery in the 1980s in the Skagerrak.
+The highest reported landings peaked in 1971 at 84,000 t, but declined steadily after 1975 (Fig.5).
+Haedrich et al. (2001) noted that important biological information for this species was not known until after 1975, by which time the fishery had begun to decline.
+Both the FAO reported landings and Sea Around Us Project estimated total catches show fluctuations in the catch, and from 1986 to 2006 the reported catch was from 78 to 26% of the estimated unreported catch (Fig. 5).
+The discrepancy between the data sets arise from reconstructed discards from Denmark between early 1990s to 2006, which are estimated to 10,000- 20,000 t per year amounting overall to 350,000 t.
+This species is a common bycatch and discard in the demersal mixed trawl fisheries in Skagerrak, Kattegat and North Sea (Gibson et al., 2010) with discard rates of 28% in weight in the NE Atlantic.
+As the juveniles and adults co-exist within the same area, trawls catch small, non-marketable fish, which are discarded at sea (Pawlowski and Lorance, 2009).
+The decline in stocks led to an agreement between the EU and Norway, setting the TAC to zero since within the Norwegian waters since 2006 (ICES, 2016).
+Devine et al. (2006) noted that the steep drop in abundance would qualify C. rupestris as endangered under IUCN criteria.